enesYildiz69/blog-react/README.md

-Minimalistic React App to be used as playground for DevOps practices
+Minimalistic React App to be used as playground for DevOps practices.